robbert-vdh/yabridge/README.md

 repositories](https://wiki.winehq.org/Download) as the versions of Wine provided by those distro's repositories will be too old to be used with yabridge.

-**There's currently an issue with Wine 6.3 that prevents yabridge and similar applications from running.** **You'll have to temporarily downgrade to some Wine 6.2 version until this is fixed.**
+**There was an issue with Wine 6.3 that prevented yabridge and similar applications from running.** **You'll have to upgrade to the recently released [Wine 6.4](https://www.winehq.org/announce/6.4) or downgrade to Wine 6.2 if you're currently using Wine 6.3.**

 For a general overview on how to use Wine to install Windows applications, check out Wine's [user guide](https://wiki.winehq.org/Wine_User%27s_Guide#Using_Wine).